 The District School Board of Niagara receives requests from individuals, agencies and institutions to conduct research involving its staff and students.
 Internal and external requests to conduct research projects or to circulate questionnaires in schools MUST BE accompanied by the necessary application forms (see Forms).

 Applications to conduct research in DSBN are reviewed by the Educational Research Committee up to six (6) times per academic year, with a maximum of six (6) proposals considered per meeting.
 The Committee will not normally review more than thirty-six (36) proposals per year.
 They will be reviewed on a first-come, first-served basis.
 Applicants should see Dates and Deadlines to familiarize themselves with these dates and to submit their proposals a minimum of three weeks prior to the posted Committee meeting dates.
-We require eight (8) copies of the application to be submitted.
-Any proposals received following the posted deadline dates for submission will be considered for the next Educational Review Committee Meeting.
+We require nine (9) copies of the application to be submitted.
+Any proposals received following the posted deadline dates for submission will be considered for the next Educational Research Committee Meeting.

 The review involves a three-step process in which the Educational Research Committee makes recommendations that are reported to the Education Program and Planning Committee, and thereafter to the Board.
 Recommendations may include: approval, approval with specific conditions which must be met prior to the beginning of research, a deferral to a later meeting, or a denial.
 The decision of the board is final.

 Criteria for approval is based on the following:

 - All approved research projects in schools must benefit education in the District School Board of Niagara and/or the community at large.

 - All research projects must be designed to produce a minimum of intrusiveness for staff and students.

 - Participation in a research project by a school, its staff and each of its students is voluntary and requires obtaining active, informed written consent.